MartinEmilJakobsen/PULSE/README.md

 Note that data-pointers in script 1 & 2 have to be adjusted to if used on new experiment data.

-##  Version Control and Packages
+####  Version Control and Packages
-See the sub-folder /Version_Control_And_Packages: readme.txt contains R-version ID and packages used, Packages_and_dependencies.rar contains a copy of all packages and their dependencies.
+VersionControl_readme.csv contains R-version ID and packages used and all their dependencies.